What Kind of Church Are You Going To?

 It is unfortunate and sad that the majority of end-time Christians can be compared to this ancient Laodicea church; they are neither hot nor cold!

 They say in their hearts that they are spiritually rich, wealthy, and need nothing, everything is going very well for them, or so they think.
-But in reality, they are wretched, miserable, poor and naked, and yet they don’t even realize it.
+But in reality, they are wretched, miserable, poor, and naked, and yet they don’t even realize it.
 Why?
 Because they are absolutely blind to their own spiritual condition.
 They often rant and rave, accusing one another, but remaining in total denial of Biblical truth!

 The seven letters to the seven churches contain God’s warning messages to His people to prepare their hearts, their minds, and their character for the perilous times that are coming.
 God corrects those He loves.
-He points out our faults so we understand what needs to be changed.
+He points out our faults, so we understand what needs to be changed.
 Then He offers to come in and change us if we open the door of our hearts.
 In the months and years ahead, severe persecution such as we have never seen, is going to break out against all true Christian churches, which will be termed “cults” and “bizarre sects” by the mass media, under the control of government propagandists.
-The true Christians will be persecuted with a vengeance, even before the “Great Tribulation” ever arrives!
+The true Christians will be persecuted vigorously, even before the “Great Tribulation” ever arrives!
 Now is the time to make up your mind and ask yourselves whether you are truthfully and wholeheartedly following and obeying Jesus Christ as your Lord and Savior, and what kind of church you are going to?
 Again:

 “Anyone with ears to hear must listen to the Spirit and understand what he is saying to the churches.”
 Revelation 3:13 NLT